Home » Casing » Casing Connections Types | API & Premium

 API short long thread coupling

-The thread profile has rounded threads and roots with a 60° angle between the thread flanks as shown in the figure.
-The thread density is 8 threads per inch (8 RD) on a 0.0625 inch per inch taper.
+The thread profile has rounded threads and roots with a 60° angle between the thread flanks, as shown in the figure.
+The thread density is eight threads per inch (8 RD) on a 0.0625 inch per inch taper.
 When the coupling is made up, small voids exist at the roots of each thread.

-Thread compound must be used to fill these voids in order to obtain a seal.
-LTC is not made in casing sizes larger than 13-3/8” because of the possibility of joint pull-out that can occur with the heavier weight casing.
+Thread compound must be used to fill these voids to obtain a seal.
+LTC is not made in casing sizes larger than 13-3/8” because of the possible joint pull-out with the heavier-weight casing.

 API Buttress Thread and Coupling

-This is used in conductor casing and surface casing applications, also where a higher joint strength is required.
+This is used in conductor pipe and surface casing applications, requiring a higher joint strength.
 Figure 5 shows the BTC design.
-This design is externally threaded on both ends of a non upset pipe (as in the STC and LTC).
+This design is externally threaded on both ends of a nonupset pipe (as in the STC and LTC).
 The single lengths are joined with an internally threaded coupling.

 API Buttress thread coupling

 The thread profile has flat crests and roots parallel to the taper cone.
-The thread density is 5 threads per inch on a 0.0625 inch per inch taper for sizes 13-3/8″ and smaller, and 0.0833 inch per inch taper for sizes 16″ and larger.
+The thread density is five threads per inch on a 0.0625 inch per inch taper for sizes 13-3/8″ and smaller and 0.0833 inch per inch for sizes 16″ and more significant.

-The BTC thread has higher joint and bending strengths compared to LTC (or STC).
-As a result, this thread is used often in deeper wells where higher hook loads are experienced.
+The BTC thread has higher joint and bending strengths than LTC (or STC).
+As a result, this thread is often used in deeper wells where higher hook loads are experienced.

-Thread compound must also be used in order to obtain a seal with BTC.
-BTC is also run in horizontal wells where doglegs can cause high bending loads on the larger size casings.
-But BTC leak resistance is lower that that of LTC and STC.
+Thread compound must also be used to obtain a seal with BTC.
+BTC is also run in horizontal wells where doglegs can cause high bending loads on larger casings.
+However, BTC leak resistance is lower than that of LTC and STC.

 Proprietary / Premium Casing Connections

-Among the special features for proprietary connections are:
+Among the special features of proprietary connections are the following:

 • high bending strength for deviated holes